-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 3 years and 9 months of technical progress since the SL1 launch.

-Arguments in favor of the Canon EOS Rebel SL1:
+Reasons to prefer the Canon EOS Rebel SL1:

 - Better low-light sensitivity: Can shoot in dim conditions (0.7 stops ISO advantage).